Athisayan: Production

 Devadas was cast in the film because the film's producer was his father's friend.
 This was the first film he shot for although Anandabhairavi was released first.
 The shooting of the film was in Kerala, mainly in locations in Aluva and Ernakulam.
 The film was high on special effects, visual effects and 2D Animation.
 These special effects of Athisayan were done at EFX, Chennai.
-Jackie Shroff plays a scientist in this film, which marks his Malayalam debut.
+Bollywood actor Jackie Shroff plays a scientist in this film, which marks his Malayalam debut.

 Soundtrack

 The music of Athisayan is by Alphonse Joseph.
 The lyrics are written by Vinayan and Vayalar Sarath Chandra Varma.
 The film has four songs.
 The singers are Vineeth Sreenivasan, Rimi Tomy, Vidhu Prathap, Balu, Karthik and Sithara.
 Sithara was debuted through this film.

 Release and reception

 Athisayan was released in Kerala during the summer vacation, on 17 April 2007, mainly aiming at children.

 A critic from Sify wrote that the film "defies all logic and is a hotch potch of various films.
 At best it provides some fun for the kids, however the graphic work in the film is tacky, making it difficult to watch the long drawn out climax scenes [...]
 A battalion of comedians and kids provide some relief.
 Master Devadas's ability to play his characters wit and melancholy keeps the film going".
-Unni Nair of Nowrunning.com wrote that "Athishayan is as an average film, but for kids who'd be looking for something entertaining this summer, Athishayan would be fine.
-It's a film that you would very likely enjoy if you cast yourself in the mindset of a kid".

 The Hindi dubbed version of the film, titled Naya Ajooba, was released in 2009.